semantifyit/actions-spec/README.md

 The `result` property in the domain-specific pattern specifies the response that should be returned by the server.
 Similar to the `object` property, the range of the `result` property is a type that is more specific than `Thing`, and it can be further restricted to define the output parameters.

-Similar to the input specification, the example below shows that GetCurrentWeather action returns
+Similar to the input specification, the example below shows that _GetCurrentWeather_ action returns a weather report with a single weather measurement.
+The `weather:WeatherReport` is a subtype of [`schema:DataFeed`](http://schema.org/DataFeed).
+It can normally have multiple `weather:WeatherMeasurement` instances, however in this case the SHACL cardinality constraints require a weather report to have one and only one weather measurement.
+The `weather:WeatherMeasurement` type provides the weather condition (via [`schema:name`](http://schema.org/name)) date (via [`schema:dateCreated`](http://schema.org/dateCreated)) as well as measured temperature and apparent temperature (via `weather:temperature` and `weather:apparentTemperature`).

 ```json
         {